wordpress security scan

 They often:

-Because of this, many site owners use them as a starting point, then move to a more complete solution if their site becomes more important or begins handling traffic, customers, or revenue.
+Because of this, many site owners use them as a starting point, then move to a more complete solution as their site grows or begins handling traffic, customers, or revenue.

 Related: Best WordPress Plugins